-Angel Vine is a sprawling shrub with long, wiry stems, densely covered by small, round leaves.
-Its growing habits make it a versatile plant indoors.
+Angel Vine is a sprawling evergreen shrub with long, wiry stems, densely covered by small, round leaves.
+Its growing habit makes it a versatile plant indoors.
 To show off its thickly leafed vines, put this trailing vine in a hanging basket.

-Better yet, you can train its aerial roots to sink into a moss support, trellis or topiary.
+Better yet, you can train its climbing stems around a trellis or topiary.
 Tie it loosely to a support with florist's wire and Angel Vine will take on any shape you want.

 Prune it back.
-Angel Vine is fast-growing and needs some help from you to shape it or train it.
+Muehlenbeckia complexa is fast-growing and needs some help from you to shape it or train it.
 Prune off new stems regularly to encourage branching and to shape them as they grow.
 Pruning up to one-third in spring will keep the plant compact.

 Repot in spring every 2 years, moving to a pot 1 size larger or keep it in the same pot and just give it fresh potting mix.
 Use a pot with drainage holes to prevent the potting medium from getting soggy.